Coronavirus (COVID-19): masks

 Some masks include a pocket to accommodate a paper towel or disposable coffee filter to help increase the effectiveness.

 - impair vision or interfere with tasks

-- be made of plastic or other non-breathable materials
+- be made of non-breathable materials

 - be secured with tape or other inappropriate materials